Expeller-Pressed vs Cold-Pressed Oils

 Similar to expeller pressing, cold pressing utilizes a mechanical press to extract oil.
 However, the temperature is carefully maintained below 122°F (50°C).

-The lower processing temperatures help preserve the oil's natural taste and aroma all throughout.
-Cold-pressing retains more of the oil’s nutrients and antioxidants, which can be lost through exposure to high heat.
+The lower processing temperatures help preserve the oil's natural flavours and nutrients, which can be affected by heat.

 How to Choose Between Cold-Pressed And Expeller-Pressed Oils